speelbreaker/llm-brain/ROADMAP_BACKLOG.md

 - Define an LLM output schema like:
   - `{"regime": "choppy", "target_delta": [0.20, 0.25], "target_dte": [7, 14], "aggressiveness": "medium"}`.
 - Deterministic code then chooses actual strikes within that window.

+**Role clarification:**
+- The LLM **must not** be treated as a random parameter generator.
+- Its intended role is to:
+  - **Reason** about backtest results and market conditions.
+  - **Compare** different runs across regimes (bull vs bear, high-vol vs low-vol).
+  - Propose **small, structured adjustments** to parameter ranges and risk settings.
+  - **Highlight overfitting risks** (e.g. "this config only works in one bull market segment").
+- Numeric search (grid/random/Bayesian) remains the primary engine for exploring parameter space; the LLM is a researcher/analyst on top, not a brute-force optimizer.

 ---